apify/apify-docs/sources/platform/actors/running/actor_standby.md

       https://rag-web-browser.apify.actor/search?query=apify
     ```

-2. Alternatively, you can append the token as a query parameter named `token` to the request URL.
+2. Append the token as a query parameter named `token` to the request URL.
 This approach can be useful if you cannot modify the request headers.

     ```text